Course Code: CHC30212

 Note: If you decide to undertake the Combined Certificate course option including TWO Certificates (Aged Care and Home & Community Care), you will be required to complete TWO work placements, one with a Home and Community Care provider AND the second in an Aged Care facility.

-The Certificate III in Aged Care is suitable for anyone looking to enter the aged care industry, and seeking to gain employment at a entry level.
+The Certificate III in Aged Care is suitable for anyone seeking to gain employment at an entry level.
 Once enrolled, you may also consider additional training to complement your aged care skills, with courses such as:

 Upon completion, possible further training includes: